 Arria NLG Chief Scientist Ehud Reiter has this vision for NLG in the healthcare field: “One day soon, NLG will be a great empowering tool for people in everyday life, giving them understandable access to medical information about themselves in a form and language that is appropriate for them.”

-The BabyTalk research project, an ambitious undertaking of the University of Aberdeen, the University of Edinburgh, others, and a team that included Arria NLG Chief Scientists Ehud Reiter and Yaji Sripada (working as faculty members of the University of Aberdeen), played an important role during the due diligence phase of the acquisition of Data2Text Limited by Arria NLG.
-It provided a strong proof point in the healthcare vertical and showed the potential NLG technologies have to deliver value in an environment as mission critical as a Neonatal Intensive Care Unit (NICU) at a major hospital.
+The BabyTalk research project, an ambitious undertaking of the University of Aberdeen, the University of Edinburgh, others, and a team that included Arria NLG Chief Scientists Ehud Reiter and Yaji Sripada (working as faculty members of the University of Aberdeen), is a strong proof point in the healthcare vertical and shows the potential NLG technologies have to deliver value in an environment as mission critical as a Neonatal Intensive Care Unit (NICU) at a major hospital.

 The BabyTalk case study is included as a case study because it is valuable in the process of understanding the technology.
-Arria NLG does not own the intellectual property (IP) associated with the BabyTalk Research Project.
-The IP is the property of the University of Aberdeen.
-Such IP is an earlier version of NLG which is superseded by the Arria NLG Engine™ technologies.
+The intellectual property (IP) associated with the BabyTalk Research Project is the property of the University of Aberdeen.
 Arria NLG Chief Scientists remain active in the BabyTalk project as academics while Arria NLG staff provide ongoing support services for the BabyTalk modules that are active in the NICU.